Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

-Jayson Tatum and his Boston Celtics teammates hit the court versus the Atlanta Hawks in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.
+Jayson Tatum and the rest of the Boston Celtics take on the Atlanta Hawks in the NBA Playoffs on Tuesday, at 7:00 PM ET.

-In this piece we'll examine Tatum's stats and trends, helping you make good selections on prop bets.
+With prop bets available for Tatum, let's look at some stats and trends to help you find good wagers.

 Jayson Tatum Prop Bets vs. the Hawks